HR Staff Resources

 Where to find them.
 The HR policies for personnel matters at both international and entity levels are found at the Gateway link here.
 We recommend adding this link to your browser bookmarks so you can find it easily when you need it.
 In order to access Gateway, you will need to use your SIL IdP login.

-Difference between a Policy, Standard and Guideline.
-When looking through SIL policies, you will see three different types of documents - Policies, Standards, and Guidelines.
+Difference between a Policy, Standard and Guideline.* When looking through SIL policies, you will see three different types of documents - Policies, Standards, and Guidelines. * This system is being revised.

 Policy.
 A policy is a set of principles to guide organizational action based on the vision and ends the organization expects to achieve.
 It may specify direction, scope and set limits.
 Policies provide empowerment by establishing a framework of acceptable action.
 The Policy answers the question "Why do I need to do this?"